omarhallomi7/Django-Movies/README.md

 This guide will show you how to set up and run the project using Docker.

+1. open CMD

-1. Clone this git repo:
+2. Clone the repo:

 git clone https://github.com/omarhallomi7/Django-Movies

-2. build a docker image using the Dockerfile in root directory of this repo :

-docker build -t image_name .

-3. start the container :
+3. docker compose for running containers  :

-docker run -p 8000:8000 -d image_name
+docker-compose up --build

 4. go to browser localhost:8000